Monitoring Executions

 In the list on the Monitor screen, you'll see the following information for each of the executions that is running or has been run within the project in question:

-• "Waiting" - When initially launched, the execution's status will be "Waiting" until the Platform has allocated the resources required to run it, and, in some cases, until other executions on which it depends have finished.
+• "Waiting" - When initially launched, the execution's state will be "Waiting" until the Platform has allocated the resources required to run it, and, in some cases, until other executions on which it depends have finished.

 • "Partially Failed" - An analysis is in the "Partially Failed" state if one or more stages in the workflow have not finished successfully, and there is at least one stage that has not transitioned to a terminal state (either "Done," "Failed," or "Terminated").